Policy 5460B

 1. Fill out an application for accommodation.
 Students may request an application by calling 307-382-1806, e-mailing wellaccess@westernwyoming.edu, or by visiting the Wellbeing & Accessibility Office at 2500 College Drive, Room 1227, Rock Springs, Wyoming 82901.

-2. Schedule an intake meeting.
-Students must meet with the Accessibility & Disability Specialist to discuss their accommodation needs.
+2. Schedule an intake Students must meet with the Accessibility & Disability Specialist to discuss their accommodation needs.

 3. Provide documentation.
-Students must provide documentation of their disability and need for accommodation.
+Students must provide appropriate documentation of their disability and need for accommodation.
 Documentation may include (but is not limited to):

 1. Individualized Educational Programs